At-home Covid vaxx shots for 12 and up

 “Everyone who wants a vaccine should have access to one,” said Paladino.
 “Unfortunately, the city has once again neglected citizens most vulnerable to COVID — our homebound elderly and disabled — and is only now preparing a potentially life-saving program to vaccinate these people at home.
 It’s indicative of our overall backwards COVID response, where we made major sacrifices for minimal benefit while neglecting common-sense actions to help those most at-risk to COVID complications.
 At-home vaccinations for our homebound elderly and disabled should have been among the first steps in our vaccination plan, not the last.”

-The Association of American Physicians and Surgeons compiled research from a June 23 Advisory Committee on Immunization Practices meeting, where there were discussions on reports of 1 in 10,000 getting “rare” or “extremely rare” cases of pericarditis (heart inflammation of sac surrounding heart) or myocarditis (inflammation of the heart).
-ACIP is particularly concerned about the side effect among 12 to 15 year-olds, but does not want to cause vaccine hesitancy.
+The Association of American Physicians and Surgeons compiled research from a June 23 Advisory Committee on Immunization Practices meeting, where there were discussions on reports of 1 in 10,000 getting “rare” or “extremely rare” cases of pericarditis (heart inflammation of the sac surrounding the heart) or myocarditis (inflammation of the heart).
+ACIP is particularly concerned about the side effect among 12- to 15-year-olds, but does not want to cause vaccine hesitancy.

 The AAPS asserted that the Centers for Disease Control and Prevention plans to add warnings about heart inflammation to Covid-19 vaccine fact sheets given to providers and people getting shots.

-The CDC did not deny or confirm whether it will update its vaccine fact sheets, but referred the Queens Chronicle to the U.S. Food and Drug Administration regarding the matter.
+The CDC did not deny or confirm whether it will update its vaccine fact sheets, but referred the Queens Chronicle to the U.S. Food and Drug Administration, an agency responsible for protecting public health, regarding the matter.
+It added a warning about myocarditis and pericarditis in its Safety & Monitoring section later that day at cdc.gov..

-The FDA did not respond to confirm if it would be instructing the CDC to update its vaccine fact sheets about the rare heart inflammation side effect.
+The FDA emailed the Queens Chronicle on June 25 about its updated fact sheet, which included a warning about the rare heart inflammation side effect from Moderna and Pfizer-Biontech Covid-19 vaccines at fda.gov.

 (0) comments